Nayanatara-tech/Finance-Policy-RAG-application/README.md

 ## Application

+# Finance RAG Assistant using Databricks

+## Project Overview

+This project demonstrates a **Retrieval Augmented Generation (RAG)** solution built using Databricks.

+The solution creates a finance knowledge assistant that can answer natural-language questions using information retrieved from financial and accounting documents.

+Instead of relying only on the LLM's pretrained knowledge, the system retrieves relevant information from a curated finance knowledge base and provides it as context to the LLM before generating the response.

+### Business Problem

+Large organizations maintain many finance-related documents, including:

+* Financial reporting procedures
+* Revenue recognition guidelines
+* Accounting policies
+* Budgeting and forecasting guidelines
+* Cost allocation policies
+* Finance KPI definitions

+Finding the correct information manually across these documents can be time-consuming.

+The objective of this project is to build a semantic-search-based finance assistant that can retrieve relevant information and generate grounded answers to finance-related questions.

+### Example Questions

+* What is the definition of operating revenue?
+* How is monthly revenue variance calculated?
+* What is the process for financial reporting?
+* Which policy defines the treatment of a particular expense?
+* What are the key financial KPIs used for reporting?

+### Technology Stack

+* Azure Databricks
+* PySpark
+* Delta Lake
+* Databricks AI Search
+* Embeddings
+* Vector Search
+* Large Language Model (LLM)
+* RAG
+* Python / SQL
+* Streamlit

+### Project Objective

+Build an end-to-end pipeline:

+**Documents → Text Extraction → Chunking → Embeddings → Delta Knowledge Base → AI Search → Retrieval → LLM → Finance Answer**

 The RAG pipeline was developed and validated in Databricks notebooks.
 The pipeline was then converted into a user-facing Streamlit application and deployed as a Databricks App.